maliput/delphyne_gui/README.md

     $ cd delphyne_ws
     ```

-1. Download the delphyne-gui.repos file from [delphyne-gui.repos](https://github.com/ToyotaResearchInstitute/delphyne-gui/blob/master/delphyne-gui.repos) into `delphyne_ws` (we can't automate this because it is a private repository).
+1. Download the delphyne.repos file from [delphyne.repos](https://github.com/ToyotaResearchInstitute/delphyne-gui/blob/master/delphyne.repos) into
+ `delphyne_ws` (we can't automate this because it is a private repository).

-1. Import the repositories from delphyne-gui.repos:
+1. Import the repositories from delphyne.repos:

     ```
-    $ vcs import src < delphyne-gui.repos
+    $ vcs import src < delphyne.repos
     ```

+1. Install the dependencies for Drake.
+While Delphyne doesn't directly depend
+on Drake right now, it may in the future and it depends on many similar
+components.
+The instructions are [here](http://drake.mit.edu/from_source.html),
+but in brief:

+    ```
+    $ sudo ./src/drake/setup/ubuntu/16.04/install_prereqs.sh
+    ```

 # Setup the environment
-In order to successfully build and use Delphyne GUI, the ignition tools here, a
+In order to successfully build and use Delphyne, Drake, or the ignition tools
-few environment variables must be setup.
-Delphyne GIO provides a script to do
+here, a few environment variables must be setup.
+Delphyne GIO provides a script
-this for you; for this to work correctly, you must be in the root of your
+to do this for you; for this to work correctly, you must be in the root of your
-delphyne GUI workspace:
+delphyne workspace:

 ```
 $ . src/delphyne/setup.bash